A surrogate by exchangeability approach to the Curie-Weiss model: Acknowledgements

 \section{Acknowledgements}

 The authors thank J. Heiny for the reference \cite{KirschMoments}, O. H\'enard for the correction of an early mistake and W. Kirsch and Y. Velenik for interesting discussions.
 A particular thanks is given to J. Steif for bringing the attention of the authors to \cite{LiggettSteifToth} and the numerous references on the use of the De Finetti mixture in the study of the Curie-Weiss model.
+Thanks are also due to the two anonymous referees for pointing out several omissions and errors in addition to giving interesting insights and references.